-Racing a sail boat is a great way to hone a sailors skill, but I think I like simply sailing around the lake rather than racing.
-Give me the easy life of dipping my toes over the side and letting them skim the water or simply enjoy sitting on the deck watching the sails move.
+Racing a sailboat is a great way to hone a sailors skill, but I think I like simply sailing around the lake rather than racing.
+Give me the easy life of dipping my toes over the side, letting them skim the water. or simply enjoy sitting on the deck watching the sails move.

 My thoughts are moving around like the sails being tacked back and forth to catch the wind.
-Sometimes I feel so confident that I think I know which direction I’m suppose to be going and then there are the other times that I flounder like a sail boat without the wind to move it.
+Sometimes I feel so confident that I think I know which direction I’m supposed to be going and then there are the other times that I flounder, like a sailboat without the wind to move it.

 The times that I flounder are the times that I let sadness blow me around.
 It’s June 12th; our anniversary.
 It’s a day that reminds me how much I lost.
 Nine years since we celebrated our twenty-fifth anniversary together.
 Nine years that I counted without him.
 If he were here than it would be thirty-four, but now it is forever 25.
 I miss John’s quirkiness, his green eyes, his sense of humor, that crazy sneeze, and his presence in my life.
 I miss him as a husband and a dad.